MCQ on Mycoplasma sps (Medical Microbiology)

 d) None of the above

-12) Ureaplasma urealyticum is found as normal flora of the urinary tract in sexually active men and women, about what percentage of women have it?
+12) Ureaplasma urealyticum is found as normal flora of the urinary tract in sexually active men and women, approximately what percentage of women have the bacteria as a normal flora?

 a) 20 to 40%